ChuanMeng/RLT4Reranking/README.md

 ```

 #### 2.5.1 BM25--RankLLaMA
-Use the following commands to generate the training labels on TREC-DL 19 and 20:
+Use the following commands to generate the training labels on TREC-DL 19 and 20, as well as Robust04:
 ```bash
 # TREC-DL 19
 python -u rlt/reranking_labels.py \